 In this short time span, the weather turned and went from tolerable to cold and wet.
 The clouds rolled in consuming the mountain top in fog and it began to snow.

 It was kind of a game, would we make it this time or would we sink.
 No matter how lightly we stepped, we would always break through the snow ending up to our knees.
-Our guide lead the way making the trail.
+Our guide leads the way of making the trail.

 With each movement as we navigated down into the valley, the landscape came to life with more and more vegetation.
 It turned from gray to green and went from bare rocks to low growing vegetation and mossy like vegetation that can take cold damp weather.

 It was hard not to walk by the large groups of fresh wild blueberries just ready for the picking.
-At a few points I stopped and filled up handfuls, as our guide would point out the different kinds of plants living at the different elevations.
-Blueberries aways make a nice snack while hiking.
+At a few points, I stopped and filled up handfuls, as our guide would point out the different kinds of plants living at different elevations.
+Blueberries always make a nice snack while hiking.